Delfinistkata/tic-tac-toe/README.md

  ## Wireframes

   The wireframes for the website were produced in Balsamiq.
 There are frames for a full width display and mobile devices.
-The final site varies from the wireframes due to developments that occured during the creation process.
+The final site varies from the wireframes due to developments that appeared during the creation process.

 <br>